Class: Thai Airways Business Class

 Food and Drinks

-The curry was insanely good and flavorful, although the meat was a little lean and chewy.
-The banana cake was also very good.
+The curry was insanely good and flavorful, although the meat was a little too lean and chewy.
+The banana cake was perfectly moist and delicious.
 I found the food overall to be excellent and infinitely better than Air Canada’s regional meal equivalent.